sphere-engine/SRL-Handbook/content/problems.rst

 *programming language* to choose proper compiler or interpreter.
 The problem description is the crucial part for users to make it possible to solve the problem.

-Now let us recall the *Integer Power* problem since we are going to use it as a demonstration example.
+Let us recall the *Integer Power* problem since we are going to use it as a demonstration example.
 The task described in the problem is to compute the value of *b = a*\ :sup:`b` \ for given integers *a* and *b*